-Subverted in Gilbert and Sullivan's opera The Mikado, wherein the Lord High Executioner only accepted the post to keep his own head and cannot bring himself to kill anyone else.
+Subverted in The Mikado, wherein the Lord High Executioner only accepted the post to keep his own head and cannot bring himself to kill anyone else.
 He claims to have beheaded Nanki-Poo, but produces him alive when it transpires that Nanki-Poo was the heir apparent, and Ko-Ko now faces the Mikado's wrath.

 One of the ghosts inhabiting The Haunted Mansion is a decapitated knight.
 He has a small role in the video game, giving Zeke a Soul Gem.

 Allegedly, the test dummies sent down the infamous looping water slide at Action Park came out this way.

 The backstory of Dieu Mort, the Arcana of Death in Arcana Heart, was that he was an executioner so obsessed with chopping off heads that he eventually chopped off his own head out of madness and curiosity.

 Alex Mercer from Prototype only consumes the head of Hunters and Leader Hunters, as opposed to eating the whole body for human(-sized target)s.
 He also decapitates the Supreme Hunter with the Blade.